onap/sdc/docs/configuration.rst

     #GSS IDNS
-    # Switchover configuration is used for geo redundency to provide automatic failovers
+    # Switchover configuration is used for Geo redundancy to provide automatic failovers
     switchoverDetector:
         gBeFqdn:
         gFeFqdn: